What is Music Education?

-- An audition before a hearing committee must be completed prior to March 1 in order to be eligible for scholarship assistance or a graduate assistantship.
-Enrollment is possible after the March 1 deadline, but those applicants will not receive music department scholarships or assistantships.
+- An audition before a hearing committee is required in order to be eligible for scholarship assistance or a graduate assistantship.
+For full consideration, complete the audition before March 1.

 - The audition will consist of some or all of the following: One complete piece of standard repertoire for your instrument (all movements of a concerto or sonata, for example), an etude of sufficient difficulty to demonstrate graduate-level readiness, demonstration of all major and minor scales, and sight-reading.
 A recorded or video-taped audition may be considered in rare circumstances when a candidate is unable to schedule a live audition.